 The Gottlieb Native Garden (GNG) Hummingbird Education Initiative

 CURes' faculty and staff continue to expand an ongoing hummingbird education research component, through investigations involving feeder resource depletion rates, feeder visitation rates, species identification, and monitoring of hummingbird nests.
 Funded by a local grant from The Gottlieb Foundation (Beverly Hills, CA), the aim is to create education resources that can be utilized as supplemental science education in K-12 schools.
-This education component is unique and innovative, including internet protocol (IP) camera technology installed at five unique sites around the globe, from which teachers can utilize hummingbird feeders as a research tool in their classrooms.
+This education component is unique and innovative, including internet protocol (IP) camera technology installed at four unique sites around the globe, from which teachers can utilize hummingbird feeders as a research tool in their classrooms.

 Migratory Birds - Special Focus on the Pine Siskin (Watts Lab at the University of Washington)